tolauwae/phd-thesis/src/foundations/foundations.typ

 == Discussion: general debugger correctness

 //As this chapter shows,
-Given the wide variety of debuggers and the vagueness around what constitutes as a debugger, it is not possible to formally define a general correctness criterion that is the same for all types of debuggers.
+Given the wide variety of debuggers and the vagueness around what constitutes a debugger, it is not possible to formally define a general correctness criterion that is the same for all types of debuggers.
 However, the _soundness_ and _completeness_ criteria presented in this chapter do present the same general principle, which is that the debugger should observe the same semantics as the program being debugged.
 This does not mean that no case can be made for the usefulness of unsound debuggers, however, their unsoundness is important to keep in mind as a user of such debuggers.

-The extensive discussion of the different debugger semantics for the #stlc in this chapter serve to show the general applicability of debugger soundness and completeness, and support our claim that these are the most essential correctness properties for any type of debugger.
+The extensive discussion of the different debugger semantics for the #stlc in this chapter serves to show the general applicability of debugger soundness and completeness, and support our claim that these are the most essential correctness properties for any type of debugger.
 The same criteria will be used throughout this dissertation, as we explore how to develop sound out-of-place and multiverse debugging techniques for constrained environments. //, we will test our models with the correctness criteria presented in this chapter.
 These debuggers bridge a wide spectrum of debugger types, and intercede in the program's execution in intricate ways.
 They present semantics that are much more complex than the simple semantics we presented in this chapter.